wso2/docs-mi/en/docs/reference/connectors/google-pubsub-connector/googlepubsub-connector-example.md

         The parameters available for configuring the Property mediator are as follows:

+        !!! note
-        > **Note**: The properties should be added to the pallet before creating the operation.
+            The properties should be added to the pallet before creating the operation.

     4. Add the property mediator to capture the `topicName` value.
 The topicName contains the name that you want to give the topic that you are creating.